-Before starting, let’s answer why the sticky menu is important and when you should use on your website.
+Before starting, let’s answer why a sticky menu is important, and when you should use it on your website.

 The main reason is that people and, especially, those who visit your blog for the first time won’t be interested in other content after reading an article.
 They come from search engines or any other source of traffic, and when they find an answer or a solution for their problem, they simply leave your site and maybe forever.